 Eating tapas is popular in many parts of Spain, and A Coruña is no exception.
-The streets of the narrow isthmus between beach and port are packed with restaurants, and most offer a variety of dishes to choose from.
+The streets of the narrow isthmus between beach and port are packed with restaurants, and most offer a variety of Galician tapas to choose from.

 Of course, every area of Spain has regional dishes, and Galicia’s specialties are often things you’ll have never heard of before, with Galician names.